+a.
 Requirement of New Domestic Legislations

 31. To tighten the net around traffickers, parties to the protocol agree to pass new laws to criminalize trafficking in persons, especially women and children, to ensure that offenders are punished.
 States also plan to adopt new measures to expose traffickers, such as tightening borders through stricter identity checks, as well as inspecting and seizing vehicles.
+Law enforcement provisions in the Trafficking Protocol and the Convention are mandatory as these provisions use the phrase "shall adopt".
+Therefore States that become parties to these instruments must formulate legislation to that effect.

+b.
 Protection of Victims

-- 32. While the Protocol calls for a crackdown on traffickers, it also stresses that trafficking victims should be well protected.
-State parties are obliged under the Protocol to: - 1.
-Inform victims about relevant court and other proceedings against offenders and ensure victims' privacy; - 2.
-Give housing, education and care to child victims in governmental custody; - 3.
-Enable victims to seek compensation for damages, including fines, penalties or forfeited proceeds as well as restitution from offenders;
+32. While the Protocol calls for a crackdown on traffickers, it also stresses that trafficking victims should be well protected.
+State parties are obliged under the Protocol to: